When Success Stops Feeling Like Success

 Over time, the emotional cost compounds into:

-Chronic stress activation
+chronic stress activation

-Conditional self-worth
+conditional self-worth

-Dependence on external validation
+dependence on validation

 The World Health Organization recognizes burnout as an occupational phenomenon resulting from unmanaged chronic workplace stress.
 Many high achievers don’t identify with burnout because they are still functioning.
 They’re still performing.